Archbishop Stepinac High School: 2015

 The 2015 Stepinac Varsity Crusaders went undefeated at 12-0 and won both the Catholic High School Football League (CHSFL) and Catholic High School Athletic Association (CHSAA) Championships to complete an historic season.

 On November 28, 2015, the Stepinac Crusaders football team defeated the Monsignor Martin Conference champion Saint Francis High School of Buffalo 42–28 at Grand Island High School to capture their first state championship.
 The victory marked the end of a 12-game undefeated season.

 2016

 Stepinac played in the 2016 CHSFL AAA championship game, losing to Cardinal Hayes High School.

 2017

 Stepinac won the 2017 Catholic High School Athletic Association (CHSAA) New York State Football Championship.

 2018

 Stepinac won the 2018 Catholic High School Athletic Association (CHSAA) New York State Football Championship for the second consecutive year by defeating St. Francis of Buffalo.

 Basketball

 Stepinac's basketball team captured a state championship in 2018.

 Stepinac's basketball team won the New York Archdiocese Championship in 2020.

 Hockey

 In the 2017–18 hockey season the Stepinac Crusaders were undefeated with a 25-0-1 record.
 The team captured the CHSHL B division championship by defeating Xavier High School in two consecutive games in the best of three championship round.

+Track and Field

+On June 11, 1963, the Stepinac Two Mile Relay Team set the National High School record of 7:49.3.
+Running on the St. John's University grasstex track in Hillcrest, Queens, the team of Kevin Malone (2:00.7), John Lamb (1:56.3), Ray Donaton (1:55.5), and Brian Hernon (1:56.8) broke the previous record of 7:49.9.
+The team was named High School All Americans by the Amateur Athletic Union.

 Wrestling

-Archbishop Stepinac's wrestling team won the Catholic league championship during the 2013–2014 season and the 2014–2015 season.
+Archbishop Stepinac's wrestling team won the Catholic league championship during the 2013–2014 season and the 2014–15 season.

+Lacrosse

+The Lacrosse program has had increased success over the last decade, including an A Championship in 2014, a AA City Championship in 2022, and a CHSAA AA State Championship in 2024.